Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

 \paragraph{Rearrangement.} The divergence free character of the velocity field $\bu$ ensures that all $L^q$ norms and the cumulative distribution function of $\rho(t)$ are preserved along time, in the sense

 This property transfers to the limit state $\rho_\infty$ by $L^q$ strong convergence of $\rho$.
-According to rearrangement theory such as developed in \cite[Chapter 3]{liebloss} for instance, we say that two maps are rearrangement of each other if they have the same level sets, in the sense of \eqref{eq:cfeq}.
+According to rearrangement theory such as that developed in \cite[Chapter 3]{liebloss}, we say that two maps are rearrangements of each other if they have the same level sets, in the sense of \eqref{eq:cfeq}.
 Adapting slightly the construction of \cite{liebloss}, we know there exists a unique vertical decreasing rearrangement of $\rho_0:\Omega\to\R_+$, which can be defined as

 In the end, we know that $\rho_\infty$ is a decreasing rearrangement of $\rho_0$, therefore it is $\rho_0^*$ by uniqueness. \end{proof}